- Home >

 Evolving Methodology and Equipment

 After seeing the weaknesses in the first setup and looking through our parts bin, we quickly decided to develop a testing platform that would be more accurate, higher resolution, and above all easily repeatable and inexpensive.
 Since we already had the Turnigy thrust stand we decided to use the existing platform as a basis for the new equipment.
 Based on suggestions on RCGroups, and a very helpful blog post, we purchased and adapted a HX711 load cell amplifier for use with the load cell in the Turnigy stand.
 After some significant adaptation of the code provided by the Davis Rotorcross blog, optimizing the analog read code for oversampling and simultaneous reads, and tweaking the loop and pwm generation sequences we developed a workable solution for our second set of tests.
-The software is currently targeted to run on the TivaC Launchpad development platform from Texas Instruments, outputting the throttle pulses using the available hardware PWM perriferal and collecting sensor data via the 12-bit ADC with harware oversampling.
+The software is currently targeted to run on the TivaC Launchpad development platform from Texas Instruments, outputting the throttle pulses using the available hardware PWM perriferal and collecting sensor data via the 12-bit ADC with hardware oversampling.
 Originally, a Team Black Sheep 100A current sensor was used along with a voltage divider to log voltage and current, though a new sensor has recently been added (See Below).
 An inexpensive latched magnetic hall effect sensor was also used to detect RPMs at the motor, though the electrical RPM sensor used in the first test also works with the new code.
 After some exploration, the latched hall effect sensor only works on motors larger than 2206, as the magnets below 2208 don't seem to be strong enough to trigger the sensor.
-Fortunately the EagleTree electrical RPM sensor is working well.
+Fortunately the EagleTree electrical RPM sensor is working well, though any pulse-based RPM sensor will work with the code.
 The data from the load cell is also logged at 80hz.
 The code for test is available here, though it is still being actively updated and is rapidly evolving, so it may be out of date or even broken at any point depending on where I am in development.
 I'll try to get a stable version uploaded soon and move my modifications to a new branch, but I haven't had a lot of time to work on coding recently.

 Moving Forward: Challenges and the Future